tex216/Mobile-Android-App-Development/GroupProject/Docs/DesignDocument.md

 1. The user will interact with the application in a reasonable fashion.
 For example, the user will add a reasonable number of job offers, the user will enter reasonable job details such as valid city and state, retirement benefit matching and leave time.
 1. The user has all the details associated with a job and cannot enter partial information.
 1. The user does not have special needs or requirements e.g. ADA.
+1. Data will persist between runs unless the user deletes the application.

 ### 1.2 Constraints

 1. The application must be lightweight in performance so it can run on an Android phone.
 1. There is no external data storage and all data will be saved locally.
+1. The user will not have access to the database so no deletion is possible.

 ### 1.3 System Environment